 Tip 1: A gourmet picnic and table tennis in the park at Gleisdreieck

 The park at Gleisdreieck consists of Westpark and Ostpark.
 The former freight station gives the park a special charm.
+The high line of the U-Bahn gives the place an urban ambience.
 On the many green areas you can eat still warm bakery products from a Turkish baker, garlic-filled olives, and other packed delicacies.
 If you need a little exercise after your feast, you can have fun on one of the beach volleyball courts or play table tennis in Westpark.

 Tip 2: A picnic in the large Tiergarten